dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 <center><img src="/images/sherman-copy-di-10.png"></center>

-In this excerpt, the word "Object" contains a lowercase "o" that has been clearly over-scripted with a capital "O".
-Note how the right side of the capital "O" overlaps the lowercase "b".
+In this excerpt, the word "Object" contained a lowercase "o" that was over-scripted with a capital "O".

 <center><img src="/images/sherman-copy-di-11.png"></center>

-For some time, readers of the Declaration have discussed probable reasons for why Committee of Five members decided to capitalize seemingly random words throughout the text.
-The earlier Germanic roots of the English language demonstrate how capitalization of letters mid-sentence was utilized to place emphasis on significant words.
-Throughout the Declaration, especially in this manuscript, nouns were selected to emphasize words of significance; a characteristic that is quite evident in the Preamble.
+Over time, readers of the Declaration have discussed probable reasons for why Committee of Five members decided to capitalize seemingly random words throughout the text.
+Early Germanic roots of the English language demonstrated how capitalization of letters mid-sentence was utilized to place emphasis on significant words.
+Throughout the Declaration, especially in this manuscript, nouns were selected to emphasize words of significance; a characteristic that is evident in the Preamble.
 Capitalization survived the written drafts, into John Dunlap's official print on the eve of July 4.
-One can only imagine, as the approximately 200 Dunlap broadsides made their way to their respective locations and representatives, including the copy Washington read to his troops on July 9 in New York City, the intention of this capitalization was realizedn as the reader's voice brought life to the Declaration.
-This manuscript draft has provided the first opportunity to gaze upon the actual contemplation of words the Declaration's authors felt should hold emphasis within the body of text and when read aloud.
+As the approximately two hundred Dunlap broadsides traveled from Dula['s print shop to their respective locations and representatives, including the copy Washington read to his troops on July 9 in New York City, the intention of this capitalization was realized as the reader's voice brought life to the Declaration.
+This manuscript draft has provided the first opportunity to view the contemplation of words the Declaration's authors felt should hold emphasis within the body of text and when read aloud.

-This draft also included a key word in the last line of paragraph two that was omitted from the known Jefferson rough draft, but was present in the Adams fair draft: "To prove this, let the Facts be submitted to a Candid World, for the Truth of which We pledge a Faith, (as) yet unsullied by Falsehood."
-In his rough draft's pre-edit state, Jefferson has already omitted the word "as".
+This draft also included a key word that was omitted from the known Jefferson rough draft, but was present in the Adams fair draft: "To prove this, let the Facts be submitted to a Candid World, for the Truth of which We pledge a Faith, (as) yet unsullied by Falsehood."
+In his rough draft's pre-edit state, Jefferson already omitted the word "as".
 This finding further bolstered the sequential nature of this manuscript, as Adams created it from the "original" prior to his neater, fair copy, and before Jefferson's rough draft.

 <center><img src="/images/sherman-copy-di-12.png"></center>